The Farmer’s Dog Review: Is It Worth It?

 The company claims that their meals are crafted with simple, human-grade ingredients chosen to ensure that your pet receives optimal nutrition without you having to deal with inconvenient trips to the store, pricy retail markups, or unnecessary preservatives.

 Subscription dog food is a hot trend, but does this fresh food brand make enough sense to consider switching over from kibble?
-Here, we’ll help you decide.
+In this article, we’ll help you decide.

 The Farmer’s Dog makes it clear that their target customer is the pet-owner who doesn’t think his or her pets deserve lower quality food than their families.
 All their dog food is made with fresh ingredients and delivered on your schedule for optimal convenience.